projectchrono/chrono-website/consulting/index.md

 - If you are in academia:
   - Let us help you with using Chrono in your research projects
   - Work with us by making Chrono part of your proposal.
 We'd be very happy to provide a collaboration letter
   - Join us at a training course in US (University of Wisconsin-Madison) or Europe (University of Parma, Italy).
-Next opportunity: December 2016, Madison, Wisconsin.

 <br>